Editor's note: American Express pulled the option to transfer points to Hawaiian Airlines mid-morning on Monday.

 If you ask us, that's a small price to pay to easily earn Alaska miles.

 Should you transfer your entire balance of Amex Membership Rewards points to Hawaiian right now?
-No – we still wouldn't recommend speculatively transferring a ton of points to Hawaiian.
-You'd be wise to scope out your options beforehand and leave yourself plenty of points in your Amex account.
+Not necessarily – at least not without a plan for how you'd use them.
+You'd be wise to scope out your options beforehand and be sure to leave yourself plenty of Amex points for future deals.

-- While some of its best sweet spots have taken a hit under a new award chart, Alaska often charges far fewer miles than many other airline programs
+- While some of its best sweet spots have taken a hit under a new award chart, Alaska often charges far fewer miles than other airline programs flying the same route

 - You'll rarely pay more than $20 or so in taxes and fees